hiddentao/squel/README.md

     // 'PRAGMA COMPRESS test'

-## Documentation
+## Building it

-Full API documentation is available at [http://squeljs.org/](http://squeljs.org/).
+We use Grunt to do the build and [docco](http://jashkenas.github.com/docco/) to build annotated source code docs.

+    $ npm install -g grunt-cli
+    $ npm install -g docco
+    $ npm install
+    $ grunt <-- this will build the code and run the tests

 Annotated source code can be found in the `docs/` folder.
-This is built using [docco](http://jashkenas.github.com/docco/).
-To build it yourself you will first need to have the latest dev version of [pygment](http://pygments.org/download/) installed in your local Python environment.
-Then do the following inside the project folder:

-    $ npm install
-    $ make docs

-## Testing

 Tests are written in [Mocha](http://visionmedia.github.com/mocha/) and can be found in the `test/` folder.
-To run them do the following:
+To run them:

-    $ npm install
-    $ make test
+    $ grunt test

+## Documentation

+Full documentation (guide and API) is available at [http://squeljs.org/](http://squeljs.org/).

 ## Contributing